 What is UGC NET Forestry?

-UGC NET Forestry is a national-level eligibility examination conducted for candidates who wish to:
+UGC NET Forestry is a national-level eligibility examination conducted twice a year (June and December) for candidates who wish to:

 - Become Assistant Professors in Forestry and allied disciplines